 Use of mobile phones and cameras

-Parents and visitors will not use mobile phones or their own cameras when on the premises, except in exceptional circumstances (such as the Nativity play or party) with the express permission of the Manager.
+Parents and visitors will not use mobile phones or their own cameras when on the premises.
 For further guidance see the separate mobile phone and electronic device use policy.

 Courtesy to staff rule